chef-boneyard/inspec-aws-old/docs/resources/aws_ec2_instance.md

 ### be_shutting_down

 The `be_shutting_down` matcher tests if the described EC2 instance state is `shutting-down`.
-This indicates the instance has received a termination command and is in the process of being permanently halted and deprovisioned.
+This indicates the instance has received a termination command and is in the process of being permanently halted and de-provisioned.
 This state should be temporary.

     it { should be_shutting_down }

 ### be_stopped

 The `be_stopped` matcher tests if the described EC2 instance state is `stopped`.
 This indicates that the instance is suspended and may be started again.

     it { should be_stopped }